-Jack Ford is a writer, designer, video creator, and game developer.
+Jack is a video creator, writer, and game developer.

 What it's like (for me) to have an anxiety attack